phylo42/PEWO/README.md

 --configfile examples/1_fast_test_of_accuracy_procedure/config.yaml
 ```

-If the test is successful, you should produce the following statistics and image files in the `PEWO_workflow` directory:
+If the test is successful, you should produce the following statistics and image files in the `examples/1_fast_test_of_accuracy_procedure/run` directory:
 * `results.csv`
 * `summary_plot_eND_epang_h1.svg`
 * `summary_plot_eND_pplacer.svg`